pablohernandezb/the-long-trace-of-oil-money/README.md

 ## The Long Trace of Oil Money Project

-This repository contains the code and data for my research project on **a social network analysis**.
+This repository contains the code and data for my research project on **a social network analysis on the Chavismo.inc dataset created by Transparencia Venezuela and others**.

 **1. Introduction**